 |Notification receipt by the manager||UDP||162|

 Why do you need SNMP monitoring tools?

-Network admins generally manage the devices in a network and allocate and free up ports and interfaces to ensure continuous uptime and bandwidth-hog-free network operations.
-Closely monitoring SNMP devices is a major part of this.
+Network admins manage the devices in a network and allocate or release ports, interfaces, and more to ensure continuous uptime and bandwidth-hog-free network operations.
+Closely monitoring SNMP devices is a significant part of this.
 SNMP monitoring requires an admin to configure the SNMP agent to send the monitoring data to an SNMP manager.
 Since the network management tool takes care of monitoring, admins can focus on performing corrective measures.

 SNMP monitoring tools are necessary to:

 - Automatically discover, monitor, and manage network devices.

 - Monitor key performance metrics at the device and interface level.

 - Obtain complete, granular visibility into the performance of network devices.